DigitalPhonetics/adviser/README.rst

 Installation
 ============

-Note: Adviser 2.0 is currently only tested on Linux and Mac (Windows is possible using WSL2 (Ubuntu)).
+Note: Adviser 2.0 is currently only tested on Linux and Mac (Windows is possible using WSL2 (Ubuntu), for M1 chips see the extra section near the bottom of this file).

 Downloading the code
 --------------------